Open Access

 The Wallenberg Foundations

-Research funded by most of The Wallenberg Foundations must be published with Open Access.
+Research funded by the Wallenberg Foundations must be published Open Access.
 The additional cost for this can be included as a direct cost in project applications.

 - The Wallenberg Foundations